ibm-cloud-docs/power-iaas/use-case-dev.md

 {: #use-case-dev-test}

-{{site.data.keyword.powerSysFull}} is a great solution if you want to create a temporary sandbox environment to perform testing and as a step before you deploy production applications.
+{{site.data.keyword.powerSysFull}} is a great solution if you want to create a temporary sandbox environment to do testing and as a step before you deploy production applications.
 {: shortdesc}

-For example:
+For example,
     - You need a remote environment to test the software or hardware updates.
     - You need some system resources temporarily.
     - You need to evaluate, plan, and test next-generation hardware or operating system (OS) versions.